 Origination fees: No

 MEFA only offers fixed rates, with no variable-rate option.
-Borrowers never pay more than 5.75% - which is significantly less than the typical 10-12% maximum rate charged by other student lenders.
+Borrowers will pay up to 6.99% - which is significantly less than the typical 10-12% maximum rate charged by other student lenders.
 This is both good news and bad news.
 If you qualify, then you’re guaranteed a competitive rate.
 However, it does mean you and your co-signer need very good credit to get approved for a loan.

 Interest rates are determined by the following factors: the co-signer’s and borrower’s credit profile (with the co-signer being the most important), the repayment term, and the repayment type.
 See the next section for more information on the repayment terms and options.

 MEFA offers two tax-advantaged savings plans, one for Massachusetts residents and the other nationwide.
 U.Plan Prepaid Tuition (Massachusetts only) is a prepaid tuition program that offers tax advantages and lets you save for college while locking in today’s rates.
 U.Fund College Investing Plan (nationwide) is a 529 college savings plan offering flexibility and tax advantages.

 MEFA’s online loan application portal makes it easy and fast to apply for a student loan.
 Once you and your co-signer have completed all sections of the applications, MEFA will provide an instant credit decision.
 You can exit and resume your or your co-signer’s application at any time.

 To qualify, you must: